 The policies defined in this SFR are enforced dynamically, each time an operation is performed.
-Nevertheless, those verifications may be redundant with the ones made statically by the off-card verifier, during the a"plet verification" stage.
+Nevertheless, those verifications may be redundant with the ones made statically by the off-card verifier, during the applet verification stage.

 FMT_MSA.1/RV_Heap Management of security attributes